mslinn/OpenstackScala/README.md

 When you bring up the Scala REPL for this project, all of the OpenStack APIs are available for experimentation.
 The project also contains the OpenStack Examples.

-You can play with the project code base, or just the OpenStack libraries by using the Scala REPL (a command-line interpreter), like this:
+You can play with the project code base, or just the OpenStack libraries by using the Scala REPL like this:

 <pre>
 $ <b>sbt console</a>